Update – July 8, 2025

 The process for implementing a federal tax on methane emissions from the oil and gas sector, established by the Inflation Reduction Act (IRA) of 2022, is currently uncertain.
 On March 14, 2025, a Joint Resolution of Disapproval related to the Environmental Protection Agency's (EPA) rule for this tax was signed into law by President Trump.
 In response to the joint Congressional resolution, the EPA issued a final rule to remove the Waste Emissions Charge (WEC) regulatory text from the Code of Federal Regulations (CFR) on May 13, 2025.
-This action has rendered the EPA's specific implementation rule ineffective, creating questions about how the tax, which remains in the underlying law, will be administered.
+This action has rendered the EPA's specific implementation rule ineffective, creating questions about how the tax, which has now been delayed until 2034 but remains part of the Inflation Reduction Act, will be administered.

 The Methane Tax and the EPA's Implementation Rule